Different Time Zones in the USA

 These time zones cover the contiguous United States, the states of Alaska and Hawaii, and the overseas territories.
 The nine-time zones are:

-Pacific Standard Time (PST)
+- Pacific Standard Time (PST)

-Mountain Standard Time (MST)
+- Mountain Standard Time (MST)

-Chamorro Standard Time (UTC+10)
+- Chamorro Standard Time (UTC+10)

-Atlantic Standard Time (AST)
+- Atlantic Standard Time (AST)

-Central Standard Time (CST)
+- Central Standard Time (CST)

-Alaskan Standard Time (AKST)
+- Alaska Standard Time (AKST)

-Eastern Standard Time (EST)
+- Eastern Standard Time (EST)

-Hawaii-Aleutian Standard Time (HST)
+- Hawaii-Aleutian Standard Time (HST)

-Samoa standard time (UTC-11)
+- Samoa standard time (UTC-11)

-Time Zones in the contiguous United States
+Time Zones in the Contiguous United States

-The Eastern standard time zone roughly includes the states that are located on the Atlantic Coast.
-The states in the eastern two third part of the Ohio Valley are also included in this time zone.
-Apart from the federal district of Washington D.C, the states included in this time zone are New York, Virginia, West Virginia, Florida, Maryland, Maine, Rhode Island, South Carolina, Connecticut, Delaware, Georgia, Indiana, Kentucky, Massachusetts, Michigan, New Hampshire, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, and Vermont.
+The Eastern Standard Time Zone roughly includes the states that are located on the Atlantic Coast.
+The states in the eastern two-third part of the Ohio Valley are also included in this time zone.
+Apart from the federal district of Washington DC, the states included in this time zone are New York, Virginia, West Virginia, Florida, Maryland, Maine, Rhode Island, South Carolina, Connecticut, Delaware, Georgia, Indiana, Kentucky, Massachusetts, Michigan, New Hampshire, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, and Vermont.

-The states that are on the Pacific coast, along with Nevada and Idaho panhandle, come within the Pacific standard time zone.
-There are five states within this zone and these are Oregon, California, Idaho, Nevada, and Washington.
+The states that are on the Pacific coast, along with Nevada and Idaho panhandle, come within the Pacific Standard Time Zone.
+There are five states within this zone, and these are Oregon, California, Idaho, Nevada, and Washington.

-The Central standard time zone roughly includes the Mississippi Valley, the Gulf Coast, and the Great Plains.
-States which come under this time zone are North Dakota, South Dakota, Wisconsin, Texas, Kansas, Florida, Michigan, Arkansas, Oklahoma, Iowa, Nebraska, Alabama, Illinois, Indiana, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, and Tennessee.
+The Central Standard Time Zone roughly includes the Mississippi Valley, the Gulf Coast, and the Great Plains.
+States which come under this time zone are Wisconsin, Texas, Kansas, Florida, Michigan, Arkansas, Oklahoma, Iowa, Nebraska, Alabama, Illinois, Indiana, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, and Tennessee.

 Alaska and Hawaii